apache/arrow/docs/source/cpp/parquet.rst

 ------------

-The :class:`StreamWriter` allows for Parquet files to be written using standard C++ output operators.
+The :class:`StreamWriter` allows for Parquet files to be written using standard C++ output operators, similar to reading with the :class:`StreamReader` class.
 This type-safe approach also ensures that rows are written without omitting fields and allows for new row groups to be created automatically (after certain volume of data) or explicitly by using the :type:`EndRowGroup` stream modifier.

 Exceptions are used to signal errors.
 A :class:`ParquetException` is thrown in the following circumstances: